tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 - Fruit - Strong
 	- Fertilizers - Associative
 - Greenhouses - Strong
-	- Greenhouse sections - Weak
+	- Greenhouse sections - Associative

-b) What type of entity is the greenhouse section?
-Explain your answer.
+*b) What type of entity is the greenhouse section?
+Explain your answer.*
+Greenhouse Sections are associative, as they have their own unique ID but depend on the greenhouse

 **Question 2**